Filmways: Announcements at the end of productions

-Ownership of film, television properties
+Filmways' library

-Today, most of the Filmways library, including Green Acres, The Addams Family, Cagney & Lacey (continued by Orion), Death Wish II (a Cannon film), The Hollywood Squares, and Mister Ed is now owned by Metro-Goldwyn-Mayer (MGM; via its acquisition of Orion in 1998, and the pre-1988 Cannon Films library) until MGM quietly relaunched Orion on September 11, 2014.
+Today, most of the Filmways library, including Green Acres, The Addams Family, Cagney & Lacey, Blow Out (both continued by Orion), Death Wish II (a Cannon film), The Hollywood Squares, and Mister Ed is now owned by Amazon MGM Studios (via Orion Television).

-The Beverly Hillbillies and Petticoat Junction are owned by Paramount Global.
-Viacom (the parent of CBS from 1999 to 2005, actually started as CBS’ syndication arm) syndicated these two programs since the 1970s.
-In the case of Hillbillies, Orion Television (now a subsidiary of MGM Television in 2013) still owns the copyrights to the episodes, excluding episodes from the first season and the first half of the second season, which have fallen into the public domain.
+The Beverly Hillbillies and Petticoat Junction are owned by Paramount Skydance.
+Viacom (the parent of CBS from 1999 to 2005, actually started as CBS' syndication arm) syndicated these two programs since the 1970s.
+In the case of Hillbillies, Amazon MGM Studios (via Orion Television) still owns the copyrights to the episodes, excluding episodes from the first season and the first half of the second season, which have fallen into the public domain.
 However, any new compilation of Hillbillies material will be copyrighted by either MPI Media Group or CBS, depending on the series content.

 Filmways co-produced Eye Guess, The Face Is Familiar, Personality, and You're Putting Me On with Bob Stewart Productions.
 Those four game shows are currently owned by Sony Pictures Television (SPT).
 Filmways syndicated Mary Hartman, Mary Hartman that was produced by T.A.T.
 Communications Company.
-That too is owned by SPT via ELP Communications.
+That too is owned by SPT (via ELP Communications).
 SPT co-distributed the MGM library for a short time.

-The rights to nearly all movies Filmways co-produced with major studios have been retained by the studios that originally released them; 10 Rillington Place is owned by Columbia Pictures, Save the Tiger is owned by Paramount Pictures, Two-Minute Warning, is owned by Universal Studios, and so forth.
-Most of the foreign-language films released by their Sigma III division have reverted to their original producers, but a small number of English-language films Sigma III handled such as Cul-de-sac and Hi, Mom! were retained by Filmways and are now owned by MGM.
-The rest that were originally released by MGM prior to 1986 are currently owned by Warner Bros. via its Turner Entertainment Co. subsidiary.
+The rights to nearly all movies Filmways co-produced with major studios have been retained by the studios that originally released them; 10 Rillington Place is owned by Columbia Pictures, Save the Tiger is owned by Paramount Pictures, Two-Minute Warning is owned by Universal Studios, and so forth.
+Most of the foreign-language films released by their Sigma III division have reverted to their original producers, but a small number of English-language films Sigma III handled such as Cul-de-sac and Hi, Mom! were retained by Filmways and are now owned by Amazon MGM Studios (via Orion Pictures).
+The rest that were originally released by MGM prior to May 23, 1986 are currently owned by Warner Bros. (via Turner Entertainment Co.).